You are homeless or threatened with homelessness if:

 Free phone number: 0800 0196 500

-- whether you are homeless or threatened with homelessness within 2 months of your interview
+- are homeless or threatened with homelessness within 2 months of your interview

-- whether you have a local connection with North Ayrshire
+- have a local connection with North Ayrshire

 We may ask you to provide confirmation of your current situation.